Rpierre98/DSI-320-Group-Project/README.md

 ## Problem Statement<a id='problem_state'></a>
 ---

 This project aims to develop strategies for reducing economic disparities in the United States by using data analysis on The Current Population Survey (CPS) to identify groups of people who are at risk of poverty or financial struggles.
-We will use clustering (KMeans, DBScan, KModes) and inferential classification techniques (Logistic Regression, Random Forest Classifier, Gradient Boosting Classifier) to group people based on their education, healthcare access, and other factors in order to determine how these specific factors influence Supplemental Poverty Measure (SPM) poverty likelihood.
+We will use clustering (KMeans, DBScan, KModes, KPrototypes) and inferential classification techniques (Logistic Regression, Random Forest Classifier, Gradient Boosting Classifier) to group people based on their education, healthcare access, and other factors in order to determine how these specific factors influence Supplemental Poverty Measure (SPM) poverty likelihood.
 The impact of the most noteworthy features will be analyzed.
 The effectiveness of our classification models will be evaluated on balanced accuracy and F1 score.
 The insights we gain will help non-profits, policymakers, and government agencies develop targeted interventions and policies to promote economic equity and help those who need it most.

 ### Background Research